 An open-source alternative to Schema Registry and Apache Kafka REST proxy

-Karapace’s functionality aims to be 1:1 compatible with pre-existing Confluent Schema Registry and Kafka REST proxy, and works on both client and server sides.
+Karapace is a fully open source tool developed by Aiven.
+Karapace’s functionality aims to be 1:1 compatible with the existing Confluent Schema Registry and the Apache Kafka REST proxy, and it works on both client and server sides.

-Karapace provides the following functionality:
+Karapace currently provides the following functionality:

 - Serialization and deserialization of messages